The Woodsman (film): Production

-Reception
+Release

+Box office

+The film's release in the United States was limited, reaching a peak of 84 theaters.
+Despite being advertised in cinemas in the UK for several months, the film had a very limited release in the UK due to its controversial subject matter.
+Its gross in the United States was $1,576,231, while its worldwide gross totaled $4,678,405.

+Critical reception

 The film was well-received critically, with Bacon's performance in particular drawing praise.
 Rotten Tomatoes reported that 88% of critics gave the film a positive review based on 133 reviews with an average rating of 7.30/10 with the consensus "Kevin Bacon's performance as a child molester who is trying to start fresh has drawn raves from critics, who have praised The Woodsman as compelling, creepy, complex and well-crafted."
 The film has a score of 72 on Metacritic based on 34 reviews.
 It was nominated for the Grand Jury Prize award at the 2004 Sundance Film Festival, won the Jury Special Prize at the Deauville Film Festival, and was a featured film at the 2005 Traverse City Film Festival.

-The film's release in the United States was limited, reaching a peak of 84 theaters.
-Despite being advertised in cinemas in the UK for several months, the film had a very limited release in the UK due to its controversial subject matter.
-Its gross in the United States was $1,576,231, while its worldwide gross totaled $4,678,405.
 In an interview with The New York Times in 2010, actor Colin Firth named Bacon's performance the Best of the Decade.